misoc-mml/hyperparams-causal-discovery/README.md

 # Robustness of Algorithms for Causal Structure Learning to Hyperparameter Choice
 This code supplements the [paper](https://arxiv.org/abs/2310.18212) [1] and can be used to replicate the numerical experiments.

+Now accepted for poster presentation at [CLeaR 2024](https://www.cclear.cc/2024) (to appear in PMLR).

 ## Benchpress
 This code is a fork of [Benchpress](https://github.com/felixleopoldo/benchpress) [2] that allows us to evaluate a variety of structure learning algorithms.